-9.1 One-way delay measurements
+8.1 One-way Delay

 One-way delay is usually measured by timestamping a packet as it enters the network and comparing that timestamp with the time the packet is received at the destination.
 This assumes the clocks at both ends are closely synchronized.
-For accurate synchronization (tens of usecs) the clocks are often synchronized with GPS.
+For accurate synchronization (tens of μ s) the clocks are often synchronized with GPS.
 If the packet is not received at the destination within a reasonable period of time, then the one-way delay is undefined (informally, infinite according to RFC 2679), and the packet is taken to be lost.

-9.1.1 Jitter
+8.1.1 Jitter